Avidev1234/react-learn/src/source.md

 Reducer Function:A function that takes the current state and an action as an arguments , and returns a new state.

 Initial State:The initial value (The initial state can be a simple object or even derived from a function if the initialization is complex)

+`pending`

+`React.memo()`

+1) The React.memo function is used for memoization of functional components.
+2) If the props of a memoized component have not changed , React skips the rendering for that component , using the catched result instead.

+3) Do memoizations only when necessary.

+OR

+`React.memo()` is a higher-order component that we can use to wrap a components that we do not want to re-render unless props within them changes.

+`useMemo`
+`useCallback`
+`pending`